pietronr/CSHARP-Problems/README.md

 # CSHARP-Problems
-Some programming problems solved in C#.
+Some programming problems and algorithms in C#.
 Most are from Beecrowd, others are done by me.